 Protecting the Past

-These days, many people renovate and live in machiya or convert them into a restaurant and bar.
+These days, many people renovate and live in machiya or convert them into restaurants or bars, as at the Izakaya Yasaburo, or at several stylish pancake shops.
 Often the skeleton of the building is preserved, and the bath, kitchen and toilets are renovated.
-Some places have restored the old style, while others mix the modern and the traditional.
+Some places have restored the old style while others mix modern with traditional.

-If you have the time, find and spend it in a machiya.
+If you have the time, spend a little in a machiya.
 Within these buildings, you can imagine the lifestyle of the Japanese centuries ago.
 And should you see a historical area in Japan falling to disrepair, you might share my sentimentality, even a little bit.

 Make a Memory in a Machiya